jlaurellax/data_science_portfolio.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> [2]
 ```

 Now we're going to do a special trick to check our remaining number_range for non-primes.
-For the prime number we just checked (the number 2) we want to generate all the multiples of that up to our upper range (in our case, 20).
+For the prime number we just checked (the number 2), we want to generate all the multiples of that up to our upper range (in our case, 20).

-We're going to again use a set rather than a list, because it allows us some special functionality that we'll use soon, which is the magic of this approach.
+We're going to again use a set rather than a list, because it allows for some special functionality that we'll use soon.

 ```ruby
 multiples = set(range(prime*2, n+1, prime))
 ```

 Remember that when creating a range with the range function, the syntax is range(start, stop, step).
-For the starting point - we don't need our first prime number since that has already been added as a prime, so let's start our range of multiples at 2 * our number as that is the first multiple, in our case, our number is 2 so the first multiple will be 4.
-If the number we were checking was 3 then the first multiple would be 6 - and so on.
+For the starting point, we don't need our first prime number since that has already been added as a prime, so let's start the range of multiples at 2 * our number as that is the first multiple.
+In our case, our number is 2, so the first multiple will be 4.
+If the number we were checking was 3 then the first multiple would be 6, and so on.

-For the stopping point of our range - we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.
+For the stopping point of our range, we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.

 Now, the **step** is key here.
-We want multiples of our number, so we want to increment in steps *of our* number so we can put in **prime** here
+We want multiples of our number, so we want to increment in steps *of our* number so we can put in **prime** here.

-Lets have a look at our list of multiples...
+Lets look at our list of multiples.

 ```ruby
 print(multiples)
 >>> {4, 6, 8, 10, 12, 14, 16, 18, 20}
 ```

-The next part is the magic I spoke about earlier, we're using the special set functionality **difference_update** which removes any values from our number range that are multiples of the number we just checked.
-The reason we're doing this is because if a number is a multiple of anything other than 1 or itself, then it is **not a prime number** and can remove it from the list to be checked.
+The next part uses the special set functionality **difference_update** which removes any values from our number range that are multiples of the number we just checked.
+The reason we're doing this is because if a number is a multiple of anything other than 1 or itself, then it is **not a prime number** and we can remove it from the list to be checked.

 Before we apply the **difference_update**, let's look at our two sets.